-index (Player, Strategy, or str) - The part of the profile to set:

-- If index is a Player, sets the MixedStrategy over the player's strategies. - If index is a Strategy, sets the probability the strategy is played. - If index is a str, attempts to resolve the referenced object by first searching for a player with that label, and then for a strategy with that label.
+- index (Player, Strategy, or str) The part of the profile to set: - If index is a Player, sets the MixedStrategy over the player's strategies. - If index is a Strategy, sets the probability the strategy is played. - If index is a str, attempts to resolve the referenced object by first searching for a player with that label, and then for a strategy with that label. - value Any value which can be converted to the data type of the MixedStrategyProfile.